 LMW is committed to delivering a fair and reliable service to its customers.

-If you wish to report known or suspected breaches of compliance, contact the LMW Compliance Team by phone (03) 5051 3400 or via email at email@example.com with the following information:
+If you wish to report known or suspected breaches of compliance, contact the LMW Compliance Team by phone 03 5051 3400 or via email email@example.com.
+Reports can be received anonymously.

 Managing your ABA

-Rural customers can check their ABA balance and other information about their water usage via the LMW water ordering website.
+Rural customers can check their ABA and other information about their water use via the LMW water ordering website.
 An Outlet Number and PIN are required to login.

 The Northern Victoria Resource Manager makes seasonal determinations (allocations) on the first and fifteenth of each month.
 Seasonal determinations and the outlook for next season are available on the Northern Victoria Resource Manager website.